-As of December 2020, New Jersey Medicare enrollment stood at about 1.64 million people.
-About 87 percent of New Jersey Medicare beneficiaries qualify based on age alone, while the remaining 13 percent are eligible due to disability.
+As of mid-2022, New Jersey Medicare enrollment stood at about 1.68 million people.
+About 90% of New Jersey Medicare beneficiaries qualify based on age alone, while 10% are under 65 and eligible due to disability.

 Read more about Medicare in New Jersey, including availability and enrollment options for Medicare Advantage and Part D plans, and the state’s rules for Medigap plans.

 - New Jersey Department of Banking and Insurance, Insurance Division

 - New Jersey State Health Insurance Assistance Program (a resource for people with questions about Medicare in New Jersey)